orcunSarmis/Readme-Generator/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at y.
+  If you have any questions about the repo, open an issue or contact me directly at f.
 You can find more of my work at [john](https://github.com/john/).